Mark (sign)

+Differentiation of commodity goods was documented already in the earliest administrative writing: the proto-cuneiform tablets of the late fourth millennium BC sort a single commodity into many named varieties according to its quality, composition, and the work invested in it, tracking dairy goods of differing standards and flavorings and registering around eighty kinds of fish.

 In the 17th century in the English cloth trade a new class of marks was created, now called trademarks: the cloth was required to contain both the maker's mark (initials of the maker) and the mark of the clothier, indicating the capitalist who furnished the capital for the production.

 In the US commercial law, "mark" means either a trademark, a service mark, a collective mark, or certification mark.
 French Intellectual Property Code defines a mark as "a sign likely to be graphical representation" of the maker.